-The symptoms of depression and anxiety can have many causes, including genetic, personality, childhood, environmental, and circumstantial factors.
+The symptoms of depression and anxiety can have many causes, including genetics, personality, childhood experiences, environment, and circumstance.
 Moreover, multiple contributing factors may be present in an individual’s life, increasing the risk of a depressive episode or chronic depression much more than one factor alone.

 My interest in the link between philosophy and mental health, however, has drawn me to a more fundamental force that underlies many people’s experience of depression and anxiety: the human condition itself, the awareness of this condition, and the sense of being overwhelmed that follows.
 When awareness of the human predicament on the personal and collective level induces depressive or anxiety symptoms, this is known as existential depression and existential anxiety, respectively.